gaultier/blog/way_too_many_ways_to_wait_for_a_child_process_with_a_timeout.md

 - If you are not afraid of signals, want a simpler API that still widely supported, and the use case is very specific (like ours), you can use `sigtimedwait`.
 - If you favor correctness and work with recent Linux and FreeBSD versions, you can use process descriptors with shims to get the same API on both OSes.
 That's probably my favorite option if it's applicable.
 - If you only care about MacOS and BSDs (or accept to use `libkqueue` on Linux), you can use `kqueue` because it works out of the box with PIDs, you avoid signals completely, and it's used in all the big libraries out of there e.g. `libuv`.
-- If you only care about bleeding edge Linux, are already using `io_uring` in your code, and are bold enough to add `wait` support to `io_uring`, you can use `io_uring` (once you have merged it in mainline Linux!).
+- If you only care about bleeding edge Linux, are already using `io_uring` in your code, you can use `io_uring`.
 - If you only care about Linux and are afraid of using `io_uring`, you can use `signalfd` + `poll`.

 I often look at complex code and think: what are the chances that this is correct?
 What are the chances that I missed something?
-Is there a way to make it simplistic that it is obviously correct?
+Is there a way to make it so simple that it is obviously correct?
 And how can I limit the blast of a bug I wrote?
 Will I understand this code in 3 months?
 When dealing with signals, I was constantly finding weird corner cases and timing issues leading to data races.
 You would not believe how many times I got my system completely frozen while writing this article, because I accidentally fork-bombed myself or simply forgot to reap zombie processes.

 And to be fair to the OS developers that have to implement them: I do not think they did a bad job!
 I am sure it's super hard to implement!
 It's just that the whole concept and the available APIs are very easy to misuse.
 It's a good illustration of how a good API, the right abstraction, can enable great programs, and a poor API, the wrong abstraction, can be the root cause of various bugs in many programs for decades.